itzg/docker-minecraft-server/README.md

 top level of the zip archive.
 Make sure the jars are compatible with the particular `TYPE` of server you are running.

-You may also download individual mods using the `MODS` environment variable and supplying the URL or path to the jar files.
-Multiple mods/plugins should be comma separated.
+You may also download or copy over individual mods using the `MODS` environment variable. `MODS` contains a comma-separated list of
+- URL of a jar file
+- container path to a jar file
+- container path to a directory containing jar files

-    docker run -d -e MODS=https://www.example.com/mods/mod1.jar,https://www.example.com/mods/mod2.jar ...
+    docker run -d -e MODS=https://www.example.com/mods/mod1.jar,/plugins/common,/plugins/special/mod2.jar ...

 ### Remove old mods/plugins